 “Like the Roman senators, members of the US Congress were motivated by fear and greed.
 They know that basic truth of US politics: failure to follow instructions of the mighty Israel lobby means certain loss of your next election, attacks by the media, and the end of your political career.”

-Here is one of the billionaires who is behind this Treason of Congress:
+Here is one of the billionaires who was behind this Treason of of the American government:

 [Sheldon Adelson] “has already threatened to invest unlimited sums of money to prevent the reelection of any Senator or Representative who is absent from Netanyahoo’s speech. . . .
 For the next US presidential elections, Adelson has started early.
 He has summoned to his Las Vegas casino HQ all leading Republican candidates, to grill them on their allegiance to him–and to Netanyahoo.”